Data Labeling

 type=str,

-help='Path to second dataframe')
+help='Path to the second dataframe (CSV).'

 args = vars(parser.parse_args())